- Studying Law at Yale

 The importance of networking cannot be overstated, particularly in a challenging market.
 Networking isn’t just about attending cocktail events, but includes informational interviewing, being active in professional associations, and attending CLE and other educational programs.

-Take time to write down your personal network of friends, family, former colleagues, former clients, and other relevant professional connections, then add to that list by researching YLS alumni through Career Connections and other networks, as well as the alumni of your undergraduate school.
+Take time to write down your personal network of friends, family, former colleagues, former clients, and other relevant professional connections, then add to that list by researching YLS alumni through The Courtyard and other networks, as well as the alumni of your undergraduate school.
 Keep current with the activities of these alumni groups in your area.